HL7/davinci-ecdx/input/pagecontent/specification.md

 As discussed above, there are 4 basic implementation variations in any combination with task based exchanges:

-1. structured vs free text request
+1. Structured vs Free Text Request
-1. Subscription vs polling
+1. Subscription vs Polling
-1. Fetching contained vs external data
+1. Fetching Contained vs External Data
-1. Whether a formal authorization is needed
+1. Whether Formal Authorization is Needed

 The following example transactions show scenarios using task based exchanges to get clinical data from an EHR.
 Each of the above variations will be demonstrated.
 Following the guidance in this guide and HRex, Getting Active Conditions from Provider is typically a two to five step process for the Payer.